- Nix 66.1%

 studio (media server macOS)

-Media server Mac running the full service stack: ollama, open-webui, monitoring (Prometheus + Grafana), SMB mount, syncthing, and iCloud backup.
+Media server Mac running the primary Hermes gateway and per-user Tailscale-only remote backends, plus ollama, open-webui, monitoring (Prometheus + Grafana), SMB mount, syncthing, and iCloud backup.
+Bryan's primary backend is available at https://bryans-mac-studio.tail5ba690.ts.net through Tailscale Serve.

 Location: modules/hosts/studio.nix